htrefil/kshare/README.md

 You will need at least g++ 8 and CMake.

 Then set up your server and client configurations, examples can be found in the `example` directory.
+Due to relying on /dev/input, both the client and server programs need to be run as root.

 ## Third party libraries
 - [ENet](https://github.com/lsalzman/enet) - copyright (c) 2002-2016 Lee Salzman